rune/rune/docs/blog/2024-08-21-what-to-consider-when-building-cross-platform-games.md

   <meta property="og:title" content="What to consider when building cross-platform games"/>
 </head>

-At Dusk, we’ve got a platform that lets developers get their games out to millions of players on mobile devices across the world.
+At Rune, we’ve got a platform that lets developers get their games out to millions of players on mobile devices across the world.
 With that number of players, you can imagine the device range is also wide.
-While Dusk abstracts a lot of this complexity away, there are still a few things developers need to consider.
+While Rune abstracts a lot of this complexity away, there are still a few things developers need to consider.

 ## Cross-Platform Design